 - Using Artificial Intelligence for Mental Health (July 2017)

 Some projects I have, am, or will be working on.
-Students might be interested in some of these projects.
+If you are interested in discussing or working on some of these projects, please get in touch.

 - Mental Health - Stories from the Trenches (Peak15 Health Tech, October 18th 2017)